tmn/blogposts/fusetools-start.md

 </App>
 ```

 ### Reusable classes

-The main .ux file might grow out of scale, and you might want to tighten it up by extracting some of the code to make it reusable.
-This can be done in many ways.
-On way is to declare the class inside your main file.
-Let's say you has some awesome ordering in the file you don't want to mess up:
+The main .ux file might grow out of scale, and you might want to tighten it up by extracting some of the code, and make reusable components.
+This is achieved by declaring bits of the code as classes.
+They all can be contained inside the main .ux file like this:

 ```xml
 <App>